 It’s actually funny how often I am asked whether and how I make money.
 Apparently, a lot of people have the same question: how do bloggers get paid.
 Personally, I can get so annoyed when I get questions such as “are you working at the moment?”, “is it possible to make money as a blogger?” (seconds after we have established that this is, in fact, my job), and “are you going to get a job?”.
-In the same week as I was interviewed and featured in two local newspapers in Norway (see my whole press page here), I was asked twice whether I was currently working..
-So it seems it’s quite challenging to understand how bloggers make money and get paid.
+I understand that this is a topic that many people get confused about, so it’s time to clear it up.

 How do bloggers get paid?

 Let me start by telling you the first thing you need to know.
 Bloggers do not get paid once a month like with normal jobs.
 Very few bloggers run their business in a way that lets them pay themselves a salary once a month.
 So, if you are the type of person who wants to know exactly how much money you will make in the next month, blogging might not be for you.

 Another thing worth knowing about bloggers, is that we do not get paid in just one specific way.
 Most bloggers have at least 5 income streams, and full-time bloggers can have as much as 20 or more!
 I’ll let that sink in a little.

 Several income streams is a must for bloggers who do this full time, and it is the best way to ensure job (and income) safety.
 If one of your income streams fail, you’ll have a handful of others to focus on, and your business won’t take a huge hit from it.
 Of course, the hit from the pandemic unfortunately hit several income streams for many of us, but hopefully that was a once-in-a-lifetime happening.
 Below, I break down all the income streams for bloggers I can think of, and some that happen to be my biggest ones.

 Side note: if you are curious as to what life is like for a full-time blogger, how about reading some of my old my monthly recaps?